 - 1. Assure scene is secure. - 2.
-Follow General Pre-hospital Care Protocol. - 3.
+Follow General Pre-hospital Care-Treatment Protocol. - 3.
 Respect the dignity of the patient. - 4.
 Treat known conditions such as hypoglycemia, hypoxia, or poisoning.
 Refer to appropriate protocol. - 5.
-Patients experiencing behavioral health emergencies should be transported for treatment if they have any of the following: - A. Can be reasonably expected to intentionally or unintentionally physically injure themselves or others or has engaged in acts or made threats to support the expectation. - B. Are unable to attend to basic physical needs. - C. Have judgement that is so impaired that he or she is unable to understand the need for treatment and whose behavior will cause significant physical harm. - D. Have weakened mental processes because of age, epilepsy, alcohol or drug dependence which impairs their ability to make treatment decisions. - 6.
+Patients experiencing behavioral health emergencies should be transported for treatment if they have any of the following: - a.
+Can be reasonably expected to intentionally or unintentionally physically injure themselves or others or has engaged in acts or made threats to support the expectation. - b.
+Are unable to attend to basic physical needs. - c.
+Have judgement that is so impaired that he or she is unable to understand the need for treatment and whose behavior will cause significant physical harm. - d.
+Have weakened mental processes because of age, epilepsy, alcohol or drug dependence which impairs their ability to make treatment decisions. - 6.
 Communicate in a calm and nonthreatening manner.
 Be conscious of personal body language and tone of voice. - 7.
 Keep contacts to a minimum; when prudent, utilize a single rescuer for assessment. - 8.
 Offer your assistance to the patient. - 9.
 Constantly monitor and observe patient to prevent injury or harm. - 10.
 Control environmental factors; attempt to move patient to a private area.
 Maintain escape route. - 11.
 Attempt de-escalation, utilize an empathetic approach.
 Avoid confrontation. - 12.
 If patient becomes violent or actions present a threat to patient's safety or that of others, restraint may be necessary.
-Refer to Patient Restraint Procedure. - 13.
-If the patient is severely agitated, combative/aggressive, and shows signs of sweating, delirium, elevated temperature, and lack of fatiguing, refer to Excited Delirium Protocol.
+Refer to Patient Restraint- Procedure Protocol. - 13.
+If the patient is severely agitated, combative/aggressive, and shows signs of sweating, delirium, elevated temperature, and lack of fatiguing, refer to Hyperactive Delirium Syndrome with Severe Agitation-Treatment Protocol.